We often get asked about nutrition for fertility. In this blog we’ll take a look at healthy eating to support overall health and well-being.

 - Think about your choices of fat in the diet.
 Healthy fats such as omega-3 fatty acids and monounsaturated fats are food choices in your diet and include foods such as fish, olive oil, nuts, seeds and avocados.
 These are good choices as they can help to reduce your risk of heart disease.

 - Reduce your intake of saturated fat found in meat, butter, cheese, chocolate and biscuits.
 You don’t need to avoid completely but too much in your diet can increase your risk of heart disease and stroke.

-As we have discussed there is no one factor that will affect your fertility and it’s best to consider your overall health and wellbeing.
+As we’ve discussed, there’s no one factor that will affect your fertility and it’s best to consider your overall health and wellbeing.
 This will support your during pregnancy and in developing lifelong habits.
-Did you know that men can also help by considering their food choices?
-Eating a healthy, balanced diet and maintaining a healthy weight is essential for keeping sperm in good condition.
-So all the points above are relevant for men too.
-Being overweight may affect the quality and quantity of sperm.

 Mind the alcohol

 The Chief Medical Officers’ alcohol unit guidelines does not have specific advice on the effects of alcohol on fertility.
 But they do have specific guidelines for those trying to conceive.
 It’s recommended that women trying to have a baby or pregnant women, should not drink alcohol at all to keep health risks to the baby as low as possible.
 Drinking excessively can affect the quality of sperm.

 If you are trying to get pregnant, eating a healthy, varied diet will help you to get most of the vitamins and minerals you need.
 There are however two important nutrients that we can’t get enough of from the diet alone and which are recommended to take: